jiaweikhong/Term5_ESC_Scheduler/README.md

 ### Installing required Python Packages

-In the root directory Term5_ESC_Scheduler in your command prompt, run: pip install -r -y requirements.txt
+In the root directory Term5_ESC_Scheduler in your command prompt, run: <br>
+pip install -r -y requirements.txt

 ## Learn More